komalkashyap2328-design/superstore-sales-profitability-analysis/README.md

-# 📊 Enterprise Sales & Profitability Analysis
+# 📊 Superstore Sales & Profitability Analysis

 ## 🔎 Business Problem

-Retail organizations often generate strong sales revenue but struggle to maintain healthy profit margins due to aggressive discounting strategies and regional pricing inefficiencies.
+Retail businesses often generate strong sales revenue but struggle to maintain healthy profit margins due to aggressive discounting strategies and inefficient pricing structures.

-The purpose of this project is to analyze sales and profitability performance across regions and categories using structured SQL techniques.
-The analysis focuses on identifying revenue concentration, margin erosion, discount impact, and loss-making segments to support data-driven strategic decisions.
+This project analyzes sales and profitability performance across regions, categories, and sub-categories using structured SQL techniques.
+The objective is to identify margin erosion drivers, evaluate the impact of discounting, and uncover loss-making segments to support data-driven pricing decisions.

 ---